 - If you have not already done so, update to the latest Lansweeper release by following the instructions in this knowledge base article.
 Lansweeper is regularly updated with enhancements and new features.
 You can verify whether you are on the latest release by hitting the Check for Updates now button in the following section of the web console: Configuration\Your Lansweeper License

 - Start the Lansweeper Server service in Windows Services on your Lansweeper server, if not already started.
 The Lansweeper service is what scans your network and sends scanned data to your database.
 By default, the Lansweeper service is automatically started, but someone may have manually stopped it.
+No scanning can take place and no assets can be created if the service is stopped.

 - Browse to the Configuration\Your Lansweeper License section of the web console and make sure the Licensed Assets count does not exceed the asset limit specified on the same page or in the terms of your Lansweeper license.Most Lansweeper licenses limit the number of assets you can scan.
 Once you've reached your licensed asset limit, scanning of new and existing assets stops until you delete some assets or upgrade your license.
 Any non-monitor assets listed when you click the Assets link at the top of the web console count towards your asset limit.
 Your Licensed Assets count indicates how many non-monitor assets have already been scanned and have been counted towards your limit.